 Platforms such as ShortStack and Offerpop allow you to build webforms and ‘like-gated’ competition draws within Facebook, without falling foul of their terms and conditions.
 These forms allow brands to build seasonal promotions, that allow for brand engagement while allowing users to opt-in to email marketing.
 A great example is gadget brand, RED5’s photo-voting contest a couple years back:

 Market these to your existing lists to grow your social presence.
-If you’d like ideas on what data to ask for, check out our Webforms whitepaper.

 If you’re an Amazon seller, you’ll know about the online hypermarket’s new #AmazonBasket partnership feature with Twitter.
 This allows a brand or seller to tweet about one of its products on the Amazon network, including an Amazon product page link into the copy.
 A potential customer just has to reply to the tweet, including the tag ‘#AmazonBasket’ – and the item added to a shopping basket.
 While the final transaction still takes place on Amazon’s website or the shopping app, this is aimed firmly at millennials and power social users – two segments that possess ever increasing buying power, so use your emails to start conversations across social about your products